Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 2900 Apalachee Parkway

 Ph.: (850) 891-4200

 If you have been charged with a traffic violation in Leon County, Tallahassee, contact the attorneys at Pumphrey Law to discuss the facts of your particular case.
 The attorneys will help you determine if there are defenses or mitigating circumstances to reduce your charges or have them dismissed.
-Contact Pumphrey Law at (850) 681-7777 or send an online message for a consultation about your traffic violation.
+Contact Pumphrey Law at (850) 681-7777 or send an online message for a free consultation about your traffic violation.

 Let us put our experience to work for you.

 This article was last updated on October 26, 2016.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.